kartoza/geocontext/README-docker.md

 # Managing your docker deployed site

-**Note:** This documentation is intentionally generic so that it can be copy-pasted between projects - do not put project specific details here.

 This document explains how to do various sysadmin related tasks when your site has been deployed under docker.
 Three deployment modes are supported: